 I hope you found this helpful.
 Please seek advice from a vet for your dog’s diet.

 Please click on follow so that I know you will enjoy more helpful hints, recipes and hacks.

-I would love to provide you with help in navigating this lifestyle.
+Dogs are not the only living creatures who benefit from a whole food, plant strong lifestyle.
+I would love to provide you with help in adopting / navigating this lifestyle.
 Please contact me for a coaching session.